RFI vs RFP vs RFQ? Use This Cheatsheet to Crack the Code (And Respond Right)

 Let’s take a look at best practices for the RFI, RFP, RFQ processes:

 A prospect that sends an RFI is in fact-finding mode.
 They’ll send out an extensive questionnaire to conduct market research and learn more about which vendors are out there.
-To improve your chances of receiving an RFP (the usual next step in the bidding process), you should respond to an RFI by answering the questions fully and addressing the client’s specific needs.
+To improve your chances of receiving an RFP (the usual next step in business processes), you should respond to an RFI by answering the questions fully and addressing the client’s specific needs.

 🥇 Your Goal: Provide brief answers highlighting your business information and available solutions.